The Curse of Dimensionality is an experimental action roguelike where you decide the setting.

-and lets you fight your way through a dimension created from your own prompt.
+The game combines hand-crafted gameplay, code and art with AI-assisted procedural level generation and lets you fight your way through a dimension created from your own prompt.

 Features